glaucodataanalyst/glaucodataanalyst/README.md

 ✅ Automate and optimize processes using **Python, SQL, and AI-driven solutions**
 ✅ Apply **Lean Six Sigma** methodologies for continuous improvement
 ✅ Utilize **Git and GitHub** for version control and project collaboration
-✅ Work efficiently with **VSCode, Jupyter Notebook, and Google Colab** for data analysis and AI development
+✅ Work efficiently with **VSCode, Jupyter Notebook** for data analysis and AI development

 📊 **My Mission:** Transforming data into **powerful insights**, making analysis more accessible, efficient, and strategic for companies.